 Since starting at FIIG in 2014 I have consistently run into people who have had no exposure to bonds and no real idea of the value that bonds can bring to portfolios.
 Historically, Australian investors have been overweight (in an asset allocation sense) to cash, shares and property.
 This was workable, to an extent, when term deposits in Australia were higher than much of the rest of the developed world.
 However, with interest rates now at historic lows our term deposit rates have caught up at c.1% or even lower.
-This has left Australian investors searching for low risk alternatives for the defensive portion of their portfolio.
-This is exactly where bonds come into play.
+This has left Australian investors searching for lower risk alternatives for the defensive portion of their portfolio.
+This is where bonds come into play.

 Despite the fact that bonds are new to many Australian investors they are by no means a new asset class.
 Early bonds were frequently issued to fund wars or further a country’s imperial ambitions at sea.
 In 1694, the Bank of England was established with an initial goal of raising GBP1.2m to help England to build a navy to rival that of its perennial enemy and neighbour France.

 Bond certificates were elaborate and artistic affairs (see here) with ‘coupons’ that could be clipped off the bottom and periodically redeemed for cash.
 In the current technology driven world the payment of coupons is a rather more streamlined process albeit perhaps lacking the artistic flair of days gone by.
 Personally, I think that this background is very important.
 It points to the fact that, whilst bonds are new to many Australian investors, they are not some new age and untested product, having been around for many hundreds of years.